Natural Diversity Data Base Maps

-Maps were originally distributed to all town planners as part of the Mapping for Municipalities project which was aimed at providing towns with a tool for including endangered species reviews in their local land use planning efforts.
-The availability of these maps online and in digital formats has allowed DEEP to reach a wider audience.
-The DEEP encourages local officials and citizens to use this important information.
+Maps were originally distributed to all towns as part of the Mapping for Municipalities Project, providing a tool for including endangered species reviews in local land use plans.
+The online maps have allowed the DEEP to reach a wider audience, and local officials and citizens are encouraged to use this important information.

-Instructions for Viewing/Downloading Maps: Different browsers and download settings may affect the behavior of the download.
-The map download will attempt to open using your default browser and download settings.
+Instructions for Viewing/Downloading Maps: Different browsers and settings may affect the download.
 Microsoft Edge is recommended for downloading maps from this site.
-Users experiencing problems with the download can try accessing NDDB maps from the Connecticut Environmental Conditions Online website run by UCONN CLEAR and DEEP at www.cteco.uconn.edu ; PDF maps can be found in the Map Catalog section.
+Users experiencing problems with the download can try accessing NDDB maps from the Connecticut Environmental Conditions Online website run by UCONN CLEAR and DEEP; PDF maps can be found in the Map Catalog section.